ridhoperdana/listwebapp-gpt/README.md

-# Getting Started with Create React App
+# listwebapp-gpt

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+An app that list all webapp with its port.
+Build with the help of ChatGPT

 ## Available Scripts